sakshamyep/QuickMusic/README.md

 # Usage

 Use /play to see other commands through buttons.
-Currently only few buttons are there - Pause, Resume, Skip, Stop, Loop, Vol +, Vol -

 # Contributing